CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'Jetpack Navigation', 'XML graphs', 'SafeArgs', 'type-safe', 'fragment navigation', 'legacy Android projects', 'XML-based navigation'.
-These cover the terms a developer would naturally use when needing this skill.
+These cover the terms a developer would naturally use when seeking help with this specific Android pattern.

 3 / 3